 Yes, we like to point out each other's faults, here in Germany.
 So it shouldn't surprise us that among the highlights of last month's viewing, we find Pro Sieben's Most Annoying Germans of 2011.

 If you open the list of fifty most annoying Germans, one sees the smiling face of Boris Becker.
 This shocked me.
 Not that Becker made the list, but rather, that there were 49 others in front of him.

 Television viewers selcted the Die Nervigsten Deutschen, and they showed quite specific tastes in their distaste.
 They filled the top five slots with tabloid glitterati, except for one.

 The Pope (#4), technically qualifies as a German, and a Bavarian at that.
 But to call His Holiness annoying is to call Dick Cheney a little haughty, or Bernie Madoff an inconvenience.

 Two of this year's Nervigstern filed in joint names, those cooing turtledoves Pietro Lombardi and Sarah Engels.
 The pair fell in bed love when they placed first and second on Deutschland Sucht den Superstar, part of the Pop Idol franchise.
 They got engaged soon after, and many smelled a cynical PR opportunity.
 The pair drips with starry-eyed goo.
 Each wears a silver ID bracelet that reads Sarah and Pietro, and have been seen, in public, sharing a lollipop.
-They are so romantic, they are rarely seen outside each other's mouths.
+They're so romantic, you'll rarely find them outside each other's mouths.

 And you know what?
-Good for them.
+Good for them!
 Public displays of affection annoy only the cynical, the miserable and the loveless.
-Yes, voting public, that obviously means you.
+Yes, voting public, that clearly means you.

 The panel of TV commenters weren't far behind the mob, baying for blood and public humiliation.